Skip to content

 Start a quote Go to your account

-Has your car been altered since it was manufactured?
-If so, it’s considered modified.
-Find out how to insure a modified car and get the right deal for your needs and budget.
+Let’s find out how to insure a modified car and search for the right deal for your needs and budget.

 What counts as a car modification?